 Janette Marx (03:54):

 Then the Greater Houston Women's Chamber is such a great network of women.
-It's about really helping women in STEM areas really grow and develop.
+It's about really helping women in the engineering and technology sectors really grow and develop.

 Janette Marx (04:05):